 The eating window of opportunity can be anywhere from 8 to 12 hours.
 But, as you may have guessed, the optimal amount of time to leave the window open for eating is 8 hours.
 This leaves 16 hours to take a break from eating, and let fat burning and autophagy take center stage.
 As we just saw, this is exactly what we have in the 16-8 fasting model.

 We need to do all our eating inside our window of opportunity.
-No snacking allowed outside the window is allowed outside the window.
+No snacking outside the window is allowed.

 According to Dr. Panda, even drinking coffee triggers our digestive system to get into gear.
 So, if you like to begin your day with a cup or two of coffee, then start the eating part of your breakfast half an hour or an hour later, your window starts with the coffee, not the food.
 Also, we need to finish our eating by the end of our window, not just start our final eating session by the end of it.